ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 is that they're oriented towards helping a server configure a client device.
 Server applications will still need to persist this information to disk (whether a database, flat file, etc).
-To help with this, passlib offers a way to serialize OTP tokens to and from JSON: the :meth:`BaseOTP.to_json` method, and the :meth:`passlib.totp.from_uri` constructor::
+To help with this, passlib offers a way to serialize OTP tokens to and from JSON: the :meth:`TOTP.to_json` method, and the :meth:`passlib.totp.from_uri` constructor::

     >>> # assume an existing TOTP instance has been created